Baraza Resort & Spa

 - En Suite Bathrooms

 Activities and Attractions at Baraza Resort & Spa

 From a freshening loll about in the warm shallows, to a more daring plunge into one of diving’s more spectacular reefs, your island paradise dial is fully adjustable.
 In a place where coconut harvesting is a legitimate activity, beach bumming is a sport.
 Of course, more energetic pursuits abound; like learning to Scuba dive at the only PADI 5* Gold Palm and National Geographic Dive Centre in Zanzibar.
 So too, the opportunity to take up kite surfing, windsurfing, kayaking, and tennis.
 (Tired limbs are tended by therapists from Thailand, Bali and India and their array of specialized massage techniques and treatments.)
-Low-tide diversions include bikes, beach games, snorkelling and reef walks.
+Low-tide diversions for your post-safari stopover include bikes, beach games, snorkelling and reef walks.